-7-12.3 Permitted Accessory Uses and Structures: Structures and uses which are customarily accessory and clearly incidental and subordinate to permitted principal uses and structures and located wholly on the same lot as the permitted principal use or structure.
+7-12.3 Permitted Accessory Uses and Structures: All those accessory uses and structures permitted in the R1-AA Low Density Residential District in accordance with the requirements of that district.

 7-13 Area, Yard, and Height Requirements

 The accompanying table provides standards for lot area, building heights, setbacks, etc.